ExpertiseModel/MuTAP/README.md

 - `[task_num]` is the identifier or task number within the dataset.
 It is within `[1,163]` for `HumanEval` dataset, and within `[1,5]` for `Refoctory`.
 - `[inital test name]` is the name of the files including intial test cases.
 - `[augmented test name]` is the name of the files including test cases after calling augmented prompt on LLMC.
-- `[output name]' is the name of the file including final test cases.
+- `[output name]` is the name of the file including final test cases.

 ## 7. Greedy minimazation
 This step tries to minimize the number of assertions while maximizing the MS. `greedy_test_generator.py` runs on all `PUT`